 - Field and court requests made by applicants who are part of an official school league

-- Field and court requests made by applicants who are returning customers.
+- Field and court requests made by applicants who are returning customers

-- Field and court requests made by applicants who are applying within the optimal season request period.
+- Field and court requests made by applicants who are applying within the optimal season request period

-- All other field and court requests.
+- All other field and court requests

 Youth Leagues and Adult Leagues

-Youth Leagues are sports leagues, including, but not limited to high school leagues, little leagues, community based organization leagues, and unaffiliated leagues.
+Youth Leagues are sports leagues, including, but not limited to high school leagues, little leagues, community-based organization leagues, and unaffiliated leagues.
 A Youth permit refers to a category of applicants for and holders of permits for athletic activity with participants who are all 17 years old or younger.
 Youth permits also include school recreation programs (grade school through high school athletic programs) regardless of the age of the participants.

-Adult Leagues are sports leagues, including, but not limited to community based organization leagues, corporate leagues, independent leagues, and unaffiliated leagues.
+Adult Leagues are sports leagues, including, but not limited to community-based organization leagues, corporate leagues, independent leagues, and unaffiliated leagues.
 An adult permit refers to a category of applicants for and holders of permits for athletic activity with participants who are over the age of 18 and are not affiliated with a school program.

-In an effort to promote and accommodate youth athletic opportunities, we do not charge a fee for youth athletic permits.
+Visit our Fee Schedules page for pricing information for our adult permits.
+To promote and accommodate youth athletic opportunities, we do not charge a fee for youth athletic permits.
 The use of a youth athletic field permit for adult recreation is a serious violation of permit terms and will result in the revocation of your permit.